- Home - Hiking Trails - Hiking Near Philadelphia Delaware Canal State Park Towpath Hike

 Also, don’t rely on electronics as your sole means of navigation.
 There’s a basic printable PDF map below, and I strongly picking up

 a good topo map too.
 Gear for the Delaware Canal State Park Towpath Hike The best hydration daypack out there.
-The CamelBak Fraconia ( the women's version is the Sundowner) is the brand new incarnation of the popular CamelBak Fourteener.
+The CamelBak Fourteener has been perfect on hikes of all distances (including Mt Whitney and Cactus to Clouds).
 It's light, has plenty of room for super-food snacks, extra layers, hiking gear, and comes with a 3 liter water bladder.
+I also like the raised sweat pads on the back that keep your back dry.
 It's the perfect blend of high-tech, durability, and simplicity.
 I've got hundreds of hours on it and still love it.
-CamelBak Fraconia Reviews My favorite hiking boot of all time.
-The La Sportiva Synthesis (for men and women) are waterproof, super-light, have incredible grip, and won a Backpacker Magazine Editor's Choice Award.
+CamelBak Fourteener Reviews My favorite hiking boot of all time.
+The La Sportiva Synthesis (for men and women) are waterproof, super-light, have incredible grip, and won a Backpacker Magazine Editor's Choice Award ( my review here).
 I've gone through a lot of boots and these are my favorite.
 They feel like comfortable sneakers with the protection of hiking boots.
 La Sportiva Hiking Boot Reviews Don't hike without this in your backpack.
-It's a GPS emergency beacon and can save your life.
+It's a GPS emergency beacon and can save your life ( more on that here).
 On the trail, you're often out of cell phone range, and even something as simple as a twisted ankle could become a life and death situation.
 This beacon works where cell phones don't and is the size of a fist.
 Just press a button and help is on the way.
 Your life is worth every penny.
 ACR GPS Beacon Reviews Also, I'd recommend just taking a look around the Gear is dirt cheap there, including day-to-day clothing, fitness gear, and camping gear.
 And don't forget to get a lifetime REI Outlet.
 REI Membership for an extra 10% off.
 Delaware Canal State Park Towpath Hike Video Delaware Canal State Park Towpath Hike Directions What to Expect While the Delaware Canal State Park towpath hike isn’t short, it’s dead flat and very easy.
 As long as you can walk for 2-3 hours, you should be fine.
 If you want to bail out, you can take an inexpensive Uber from Stockton back to New Hope or Lambertville.
 You actually travel in two state parks.
 The New Hope to Stockton portion is in Pennsylvania’s Delaware Canal State Park.
 The return trip is in New Jersey’s Delaware and Raritan Canal State Park.
 If you want to have lunch, Stockton, NJ, at the mid-point of the hike, is a great option.
 In the summer than can be mosquitos and gnats.
 Insect repellant is a good idea.
 You can also do this hike as a bike ride, but you have to carry your bike up a set of steps.
 And if you’re hiking it, keep your eyes open for passing bikes.
 Turn by Turn Hike Directions The hike starts on the canal towpath trail, right next to the trailhead address.
 Head through the parking lot.
 Keep heading north on the canal towpath.
 As you walk, you’ll see the New Hope & Ivyland Railroad across the canal.
 The line to New Hope opened in 1891, and served as the New Hope branch of the Reading Railroad until it closed in 1952.
 Today you can take tourist rides on vintage trains there.
 After passing the railroad, the trail becomes sleepy and scenic.
 The towpath here is in the state it was when mules pulled barges up and down the canal.
 The trail passes under the River Run bridge, which River Road passes over.
 Continue straight on the towpath under the bridge.
 Shortly after the River Run bridge, you’ll come to the Route 202 Toll Bridge.
 It’s big and ugly, and was designed to keep through-traffic and trucks out of New Hope and Lambertville.
 Keep hiking straight on the towpath.
 There’s a clearing under the bridge where you can go down and get closer to the river if you’d like.
 Much of the area you see here gets flooded when the river sweels.
 Parts of the towpath have been washed away when the river has flooded over the years.
 After the toll bridge, the towpath quickly gets scenic again.
 The Delaware Canal is on the National Register of Historic Places is designated a National Historic Landmark.
 Continue straight on the towpath, passing under the bridge at Philips Mill.
 After Philips Mill, you’ll see River Road across the canal.
 In the 1950s, the state considered paving over the canal to build a roadway.
 The towpath then passes under a bridge to Hal H. Clark Park, an undeveloped Bucks County park with limited primitive trails.
 Another secluded section of towpath end the Pennsylvania section of the hike.
 Tourist mule barge rides used to come up here from New Hope.
 Eventually you come to Centre Bridge, where a bridge crosses the Delaware.
 Walk up the steps and start crossing the bridge.
 Originally Reading’s Ferry crossed the river here.
 In 1814 they built a covered bridge at this spot.
 The bridge you see here was built in 1926.
 The walkway across the bridge offers great views of the Delaware River.
 After the bridge, avoid the first right turn on what looks like it should be the trail.
 Keep going straight on the street.
 When you reach the old train depot / deli, make the right onto the Delaware and Raritan Canal trail.

 If you want to grab a bite or take a break, you have options in Stockton.
 There is a deli, and a few proper restaurants.
 Also, if you want to end the hike here, you can take an inexpensive Uber back to New Hope.